sileht/pycradox/README.rst

 This a standalone library initially comes from this Ceph PR https://github.com/ceph/ceph/pull/7621

-But can be built against older version of Ceph from 0.80.X (firefly) to 10.1.X (perhaps more not tested)
+But can be built against older version of Ceph from 0.94.X (hammer) to 11.0.X (perhaps more not tested)

+(For firefly support use branch stable/1.x or version < 2.0)

 This is designed for application that want to use a recent python-rados API without upgrading the whole ceph cluster.